Beekeeping is nothing more than keeping a colony of bees in a hive and harvesting the honey that they produce. Sounds simple right? Well, not really…

 Step 4 – Put the bees in the hive

 Now it’s time to empty the package into the hive through the opening.
-This is where your bee brush or feather will some in handy.
+This is where your bee brush or feather will come in handy.
 Scatter any clusters around the bee cage and ensure that all bees are transferred from the package into the hive.

 After Package Install